Zac-HD/hypofuzz/docs-src/configuration.rst

 The Hypothesis Database
 -----------------------

-The hypothesis database forms the basis of Hypofuzz workflows: failing examples can be reproduced automatically just by running the tests - because those inputs are added to the database and replayed by hypothesis itself.
+The hypothesis database forms the basis of HypoFuzz workflows: failing examples can be reproduced automatically just by running the tests - because those inputs are added to the database and replayed by hypothesis itself.